skyfielders/python-skyfield/skyfield/documentation/planetary.rst

 Skyfield:

-* *Cannot* yet support a planetary reference frame whose orientation is described as a numeric series directly a text file.
+* *Cannot* yet support a planetary reference frame whose orientation is specified as a numeric series in a text file.

 * *Cannot* yet compute latitude and longitude positions on the surface of non-spherical objects,